MicrosoftDocs/learn/learn-pr/language/dotnet-introduction/includes/2-what-is-dotnet.md

 ### Use .NET languages and compilers to execute applications with the .NET runtime

-Software developers use .NET languages like C# and F# write source code.
+Software developers use .NET languages like C# and F# to write source code.
 Each line of code they write expresses an instruction or command for the computer to perform while the program is running.
 While each programming language has a different syntax and was created to enable different software development paradigms, generally speaking, source code is human-readable and writeable.

 When software developers want to execute their code, they must first compile their code, then they can run it.
-The **.NET compiler** is a program that converts the source code into a special language called **intermediate language**.
-The compiler saves the transpiled code into a file called an assembly.
+The **.NET compiler** is a program that converts the source code into a special language called **intermediate language** or IL.
+The compiler saves the IL code into a file called an assembly.
 By compiling into an "intermediate" format, the same code base can be used regardless of where the code will be executed, whether on Windows or Linux, or on 32-bit or 64-bit computer hardware.

 The **.NET runtime** is an execution environment for your compiled .NET assembly.
 In other words, the .NET runtime is what executes and manages your application as it runs on a host operating system.
 We'll talk more about what the .NET Runtime does in just a moment.